I need to...

 Get to know what you should be aware of when deciding to buy a car, build a house, investing for your retirement and many other activities.

-Sri Lanka allows import of used vehicles and the latest rules are that vehicles have to be less than two years old.
+Sri Lanka allows the import of used vehicles, with updated regulations stating that vehicles should be less than two years old.

 Buying directly from authorized agent - Depending on the car, there could be a wait period involved in this approach.